avuserow/raku-audio-taglib/README.md

 The raw tag values are available in the propertymap attribute as a List of Pairs.
 It is possible to have duplicate keys (otherwise this would be a hash).

 If you are looking for a tag that is not available in the abstract interface, you can find it here.
-O

 Album Art
 ---------